wwang-17/DATA146/project5.md

 ```

 ### Question 2
-MSE for Linear regression w/o standardization of features: 0.44281007841525455
+* Linear regression w/o standardization of features
+  * MSE: 0.44281007841525455

-the coefficients for this model are:
+  * the coefficients for this model are:
 ```
 array([ 3.01812923e-02,  1.07882853e-02, -5.57603897e-04,  8.37880684e-02,
         4.04701739e-02,  6.37198352e-02, -1.40023112e-01,  9.99896825e-02,